0.06 x LED quantity = output current

 If you have more than one device you wish to input into your TV, you can use an HDMI hub.
 Plug all your devices into the hub and connect the hub’s HDMI OUT port to the HDMI IN port of the capture card.

 Once everything is plugged in, connect your power supply to the barrel jack connector.
-Your setup is now complete, and we recommend tidying up your wires and securing everything to the back of your TV, or into a ventilated container.
+Your setup is now complete.
+We recommend tidying up your wires and securing everything to the back of your TV or into a ventilated container.

 The HyperHDR dashboard will open in the browser window.
 If it does not, check your network connection and restart your Raspberry Pi.